diegoddp/ssh-customURL/README.md

 # ssh-customURL

-Verify if a site is using a plugin to mask/hide a wp-admin URL via SSH CLI, here is a list of the plugins that are verified:
+Verify if a site is using a Wordpress plugin to mask/hide a wp-admin URL via SSH CLI, here is a list of the plugins that are verified:

 - RENAME WP-LOGIN.PHP
 - WPS Hide Login